Unlocking the Power of Emotional Support Dog : FAQ Minneapolis

 Emotional support animals, also known as ESAs, are pets who have been trained to provide comfort, companionship, and support to individuals with varying mental health conditions.
 ESAs are not always dogs: we’ve met cats, miniature horses, bunnies, and even pigs who are killing it as ESAs.
 True ESAs are prescribed by a psychiatric professional to aid individuals with a disabling mental illness.
 People are helped by ESAs in a ton of different ways, but the bottom line is that the presence of an ESA is essential to the mental health and stability of the patient.

 That sounds like a service animal.
-What’s the difference between a service animal and an emotional support animal?
+What’s the difference between a service dog and an emotional support dog?

 Good question!
 First, the similarities: ESAs and service animals are both critical to the health and wellbeing of their humans.
 Both types of animals may provide psychiatric benefits to their humans, and both have been prescribed by a health professional.
 The key difference between an ESA and a service animal is that a service animal has been trained to perform specific tasks related to a specific diagnosed illness, while an ESA provides health benefits through their presence alone.

 For example, an emotional support animal may help a person having a panic attack by remaining nearby and providing companionship.
 Their presence alone is the main comforting factor.
 The animal may cuddle or give kisses when his human is in distress, but those actions are not considered trained tasks.

 A service animal may also provide assistance during a panic attack, but the aid extends beyond a comforting presence.
 Service animals will instead perform their trained tasks, which could be fetching medication, providing deep pressure therapy, or preventing the human from harming themselves.

 Both types of animals are very good boys & girls, but their levels of training and responsibility are very different!

 Can I take my ESA with me everywhere?